kthames/READMEGenerator/Develop/README-S.md

-# ReadMe Generator
+# Professional ReadMe Generator

 ## Badge
 ![License](https://img.shields.io/badge/License-Boost_1.0-lightblue.svg)

 ## Description
-This application allows the user to provide information to create a professional ReadMe file.
+This application allows the user to provide all the necessary information for a professional README file and creates the markdown for the user.

 ## Table of Contents
 - [Installation Instructions](https://github.com/kthames/READMEGenerator/blob/main/Develop/README-S.md#installation-instructions)